 Choosing parking location wisely:

 You would never want your vehicle to be parked at a rodent-prone location.
 So make sure the location is not around food sources.
-Also, if the place is not sufficiently lit, then it might well be a paradise for the rodents.
-Parking your vehicle indoors can also be a solution to keep the rodents away.
+Also, if the place is not sufficiently lit, then it might well be a paradise for rodents.
+Parking your vehicle indoors can also be a solution to keep rodents away.